isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    }

-The ``domain-name-servers`` option is always added to responses (the always-send is "sticky"), but the value is the subnet one when the client is localized in the subnet.
+In the example above, the ``domain-name-servers`` option respects the global ``always-send`` flag and is always added to responses, but for subnet ``192.0.3.0/24``, the value is taken from the subnet-level option data specification.

 At the opposite of ``always-send`` if the ``never-send`` flag is set to ``true`` for a particular option the server does not add it to the response.
-The effect is the same as if the client removed the option code in the Parameter Request List option Option (or its equivalent for vendor options):
+The effect is the same as if the client removed the option code in the Parameter Request List option (or its equivalent for vendor options):

 ::